Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 I know it's the hottest thing, with the eight legs and all.
 I can't get by that face.
 So who is she?
 She's... human.
-No, no. That's a bee law.
-You wouldn't break a bee law.
+No, no. That's a Goober law.
+You wouldn't break a Goober law.
 Her name's Vanessa.
 Oh, boy.
 She's so nice.
 And she's a florist!